Sixties City presents a wide-ranging series of articles on all aspects of the Sixties, penned by the creator of the iconic 60s music paper Mersey Beat

 In a space 25ft x 12ft they were able to film the audience, the jivers, the presenters and the groups, which included Don Lang’s Frantic Five, the King Brothers, Chas McDevitt’s Skiffle Group with Shirley Douglas, Wee Willie Harris, Larry Page (later to become a renowned record producer to The Kinks and The Troggs) and Laurie London.
 Use was made of the ground floor coffee bar area, which housed a long counter with Gaggia machines, a large jukebox and various fixed seating arrangements.
 All in all, a cameraman’s nightmare."

 Freddie Mills was found dead, shot in the head, in 1965.
 Theories about his death ranged from suicide, that he had been arrested in a public toilet and charged with homosexual indecency, that he had murdered eight prostitutes and was afraid he was due to be caught and that Chinese gangsters who were after his club had shot him.
-Trombonist Don Lang’s real name was Gordon Langham – and he was to play trombone on The Beatles' White Album.
-He died in August 1992.
+Trombonist Don Lang’s real name was Gordon Langhorn, from Halifax, West Yorkshire, and he was to play trombone on The Beatles' White Album track 'Revolution 1'.
+He died on 3rd August 1992.

 Jim Dale, who has been based in New York since 1980, has appeared in numerous films and is the voice of Harry Potter on the series of audio books issued in the U.S.